ecr007/English-World/Phrases-Vocabulary/M.md

 Maintenance: (noun) the process of preserving a condition or situation.
 E.g: Software Maintenance is important because it fixes error and improves performance.

 May I leave my coat here? means to asking for permission to store or hang your coat in a particular place.

+Make me a match: means to find or create a suitable romantic partner with someone.